Vandebron/tech-blog/public/posts/cicd-dagster-user-code.md

 author: Pieter Custers
 ---

 _If you frequently deploy new user code in Dagster, you want to automate this process.
 However, this is not as straightforward as you may expect.
-This post explains what we did at Vandebron._
+Here we explain what we did at Vandebron._

 This article assumes that:
-* You (plan to) host Dagster on Kubernetes and manage/automate its deployment (e.g. with Ansible and Helm)
+* You (plan to) host Dagster on Kubernetes and manage its deployment with Helm and Ansible
-* You _want to_ automate the deployment of new Dagster user code repositories
+* You want to automate the deployment of new Dagster user code repositories with a CI/CD pipeline automation tool of choice
-* You want to be able to (re)deploy the whole Dagster system and user code from scratch within a few seconds
+* You want to be able to (re)deploy the whole Dagster system and user code from scratch

 ### Why Dagster?

 In short Dagster is a tool to orchestrate complex data pipelines, and it does so incredibly well.
 Equally true is that Dagster is a Python library to build data applications.
 For us, in the end, Dagster improved the development cycle for things like simple cron jobs as well as complex ML pipelines.
 Testing the flows locally was never so easy, for instance.
 And with features like [asset materialization](https://docs.dagster.io/concepts/assets/asset-materializations) and [sensors](https://docs.dagster.io/concepts/partitions-schedules-sensors/sensors), we can trigger downstream jobs based on the change of an external state that an upstream job caused, without these jobs having to know of each other's existence.

-However, deployment of new [user code respositories](https://docs.dagster.io/concepts/repositories-workspaces/repositories) caused some kinks in the CI/CD-cable...
+However, deployment of new [user code respositories](https://docs.dagster.io/concepts/repositories-workspaces/repositories) caused us some CI/CD related headaches...

 ### System and user code are separated